Seamus Hinz

 Stress Facial Recognition Website

-Using MediaPipe's facial recognition technology, FastAPI, and Next.js, I worked with team of 3 to create a website that can detect stress in a user's faces while working on their computer.
+Using MediaPipe's facial recognition technology, FastAPI, and Next.js, I worked with a team of 3 to create a website that can detect stress in a user's faces while working on their computer.

 Our team utilized Google’s MediaPipe Face Landmarker tool to capture facial landmark position data, which was transmitted to a Python backend via FastAPI.